j-kota/e2e_fair_ltr/README.md

 Required datasets for this project can be found by following the instructions on <https://github.com/him229/fultr>

-Credit to the original authors Himank Yadav et. al.
+Credit to the original authors Himank Yadav et. al. for the LTR data and several code segments

 For an example command to run the main program, see main.sh